Seychelles giant tortoise: Lifespan

-There is a report that a tortoise was kept in the garrison by French explorer Chevalier Marc-Joseph Marion du Fresne.
-The creature lived in the fort for 118 years.
-It died in 1918 when it became blind and accidentally fell to its death from atop a gun turret.

 Morphotype

 This is a controversial subspecies possibly distinct from the Aldabra giant tortoise.
 The species is a morphologically distinctive morphotype, but is considered by many researchers to be either synonymous with or only subspecifically distinct from that taxon.
 This identification is based primarily on morphological characters.
 Published molecular identifications are unclear with several different indications provided by different data sources.

 It is a domed grazing subspecies, differing from the Aldabra tortoise in its broader shape and reduced ossification of the skeleton; it differs also from the other controversial giant tortoise in the Seychelles, the saddle-backed morphotype (Arnold's giant tortoise).

 It was apparently extirpated from the wild but is now known only from 37 adults, including 28 captive, and 8 on Cousine Island, 6 of which were released in 2011 along with 40 captive-bred juveniles.
 Captive-reared juveniles show that there is a presumed genetic basis to the morphotype and further genetic work is needed to elucidate this.